Want to set up WooCommerce Mailchimp integration and supercharge your email marketing?

 Now, click on the “+” icon and add an action to add your contact to a specific automation in your Mailchimp account.

-Just specify the name of the automation that sends an email to your abandoned contacts with a cart value greater than $50.
+Just specify the name of the automation that emails your abandoned contacts with a cart value greater than $50.

 Add the conditions to create a separate sequence for those whose cart value is less than $50.

-Furthermore, you can even send a 20% OFF discount coupon to users with a cart value of more than $50.
-And a 10% OFF discount coupon for users with a cart value of less than $50 but more than $30.
+Furthermore, you can send a 20% OFF coupon to users with a cart value over $50.
+And a 10% OFF coupon for users with a cart value between $30 and $50.

 You can easily create automated follow-up sequences to: